 - Confidentiality and data protection

-- Marriage preparation: recommended good practic
+- Marriage preparation: recommended good practice

 - Parish statement on domestic abuse